Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 First we will load two tools to help us see how LayoutMorphs and LayoutSpecs are used and what they do.

 Cuis remains small and comprehensible in part because we have Features which can be loaded as needed.
 Each Feature is in a text package which notes its requirements.
-To get the editors I want I open a Cuis image, Control-click to get the World Menu, Open a Workspace, and
+To get the tools I want I open a Cuis image, Control-click to get the World Menu, Open a Workspace, and

 ````Smalltalk
   Feature require: #'Morphic-Misc1'.